ansys/allie-flowkit/docs/source/user-guide/index.rst

 User Guide
 ==========

-Explore Flowkit's core features: how to register functions, manage input/output, invoke commands, and connect to the Agent.
+Flowkit's core features: how to register functions, manage input/output, invoke commands, and connect to the Agent.

 ----